 How Elite Law Solicitors can help

-Christopher Dolton is a senior solicitor in our family law team and has extensive experience of advising and assisting clients with cohabitation agreements.
-He possesses the experience, legal expertise and practical know-how to guide you through the process and prepare a bespoke cohabitation agreement tailored to your specific circumstances.
+Victoria Clarke is a Partner and the head of our family law team; she has extensive experience of advising and assisting clients with cohabitation agreements.
+She possesses the experience, legal expertise and practical know-how to guide you through the process and prepare a bespoke cohabitation agreement tailored to your specific circumstances.

-Christopher regularly provides specialist legal advice on cohabitation agreements to clients all over the country.
-In addition to office meetings, he offers remote meetings via telephone and video conferencing software and can assist you wherever you are based.
+Victoria regularly provides specialist legal advice on cohabitation agreements to clients all over the country.
+In addition to office meetings, she offers remote meetings via telephone and video conferencing software and can assist you wherever you are based.

-If you have any queries relating to any of the issues discussed in this article or would like any advice or assistance in relation to preparing a cohabitation agreement, please make a free enquiry by calling 0800 086 2929, emailing email@example.com or completing our Free Online Enquiry Form.
+If you have any queries relating to any of the issues discussed in this article or would like any advice or assistance in relation to preparing a cohabitation agreement, please book a free initial consultation with one of our specialist cohabitation agreement solicitors by calling 0800 086 2929, emailing firstname.lastname@example.org or completing our Free Online Enquiry Form.

 The content of this article is for general information only.
 The information in this article is not legal or professional advice.
 If you require legal or professional advice you should obtain independent expert advice from qualified family law solicitors such as those within our firm.